back arrow

 If you’re interested in trying CBT therapy, the first step is finding a qualified CBT therapist who can guide you through the process.
 On our online therapy platform we have experienced therapists who offer online CBT counselling tailored to your needs.
 You can complete a quick online quiz to find the therapist best suited to your goals and start working through structured sessions, practical exercises, and personalised strategies from the comfort of home.

-CBT may involve work, homework, and effort but the results can be life changing and long-lasting.
+Cognitive behavioural therapy may involve work, homework, and effort but the results can be life changing and long-lasting.
 With the right guidance, you can understand your thoughts, change unhelpful behaviours, and feel more in control of your life.

 Did you like this article?